Lifespan: Over 100 years

-Crocodiles roamed the Earth at the same time as dinosaurs.
-Their characteristic snouts, strong scales, sharp teeth and webbed hind feet have remained relatively unchanged for over 200 million years.
+Crocodiles once roamed the earth with the dinosaurs.
+Their snout, armoured scales, sharp teeth and webbed hind feet have remained relatively unchanged for over 200 million years.

-Found throughout billabongs, rivers and wetlands of Northern Australia, freshwater crocodiles have adapted to an amphibious life.
-They can hold their breath underwater for up to an hour and swim rapidly using their powerful tails.
-On land, they can move very quickly over short distances and downsloping river banks into the water.
+Found throughout billabongs, rivers, creeks and wetlands of northern Australia, freshwater crocodiles are well adapted to an amphibious life.
+They can hold their breath under water for up to an hour and swim rapidly by using their powerful tails.
+On land, they move very quickly over short distances and can propel themselves at great speed down sloping river banks into the water.

-Freshwater crocodiles are smaller than saltwater crocodiles and are recognised by their long, narrow snout.
-Freshwater crocodiles are ambush predators by night, feeding on insects, fish, frogs, lizards and birds.
+Lone Pine is home to freshwater crocodiles, which are smaller than their saltwater relatives.
+They are recognised by their long, narrow snout.
+Although generally inactive during the day, freshwater crocodiles are ambush predators by night, feeding on insects, fish, frogs, lizards and birds.